Information and guidance for troubleshooting some of the most common issues that might be found in the Java 2D API.

 BufferedImage almost always uses software loops.

-An exception on some SPARC systems is that the VIS instruction set may be used for accelerating certain imaging operations.
+An exception on some SPARC systems is that the VIS instruction set can be used for accelerating certain imaging operations.
 See VIS Instruction Set.

 To ensure that the rendering has the opportunity of being hardware accelerated, choose a

 Java 2D attempts to accelerate certain types of images.
 The contents of images can be cached in video memory for faster copying to accelerated destinations such as